devries/advent_of_code_2021/README.md

   was essentially being added onto a stack in register z with an added constant and some inputs were being popped off and compared to these values with the addition of a second constant.
 Once the pairings and constants are worked out the maximum and minimum solutions can be derived.
+This problem was a pain, and I needed help with the stack register idea.

 - [Day 25: Sea Cucumber](https://adventofcode.com/2021/day/25) - [part 1](day25_p1/main.go)